SongminYu/render/docs/todos/actions.md

 ### Sirin

+- [ ] Overview the data gap
-- [ ] send slides to RokiG meeting to publish
+- [ ] Send slides to RokiG meeting to publish
 - [ ] For JF on June 3rd
     - update slides to introduce how qualitative input from IBP are used to develop scenarios
     - show IBP how the scenarios are quantified in the model (show the related tables)
-    - overview of the data gap and ask them to fill in
+    - ask them to fill in the data gap
 - [ ] For the meeting on June 18th
   - we calibrate 2010-2020
   - quantify the reference scenario in the tables